Probability bounds for active learning in the regression problem: Preliminaries

-Let $x_{m}:=R_{m}x_{0}$ be the projection of $x_{0}$ over $S_{m}$ in the q-empirical norm $\|\cdot\|_{n,q}$.
-Our goal is to choose a good subsample of the data collection such that the estimator of the unobservable function $x_0$ in the finite-dimensional subspace $S_m$, based on this subsample, attains optimal error bounds.
-For this we must introduce the notion of subsampling scheme and importance weighted approaches (see \cite{Beygelzimer}, \cite{Sugiyama-Rubens}), which we discuss below.
+Let $x_{m}:=R_{m}x_{0}$ be the projection of $x_{0}$ over $S_{m}$ in the q--empirical norm $\|\cdot\|_{n,q}$, evaluated at points $t_1,\ldots,t_n$.
+Our goal is to choose a good subsample of the data collection such that the estimator of the unobservable vector $x_0$ in the finite--dimensional subspace $S_m$, based on this subsample, attains near optimal error bounds.
+For this we must introduce the notion of subsampling scheme and importance weighted approaches \cite[see][]{Beygelzimer,Sugiyama--Rubens}, which we discuss below.